GENESIS 1: CREATION, the BEGINNING

 Conclusion for the interpretation of Exodus 20:11-

-1. If these Exodus verses referred to originally “creating” the heavens and the earth the writer (Moses) should have properly used the word “created” instead of “made” in them.
-Because Moses authored both Genesis and Exodus and he had God’s direction to write them he would have been consistent with accurate word usage.
-So, Exodus 20:11 must refer to the heavens and the as being “made” but not originally “created” in the six days.
+If these Exodus verses referred to originally “creating” the heavens and the earth the writer (Moses) should have properly used the word “created” instead of “made” in them.
+Because Moses authored both Genesis and Exodus and he had God’s direction to write them he would have been consistent with word usage.
+So, Exodus 20:11 must refer to the heavens and the earth as being “made” after it was created, and not originally “created” in the six days.

-1. However, scripture doesn’t record that God worked when He merely spoke the heavens and the earth into existence in Genesis 1:1 (Psalm 33:6).
-So, it's pointless to refer to the original creation of the heavens and the earth in Genesis 1:1 as reason to not work on the Sabbath.
+Scripture doesn’t record that God worked when He merely spoke the heavens and the earth into existence in Genesis 1:1 (Psalm 33:6).
+So, it's pointless to refer to the original creation of the heavens and the earth in Genesis 1:1 as reason to not work on the Sabbath that God commanded in Exodus 20:11.

-The corrected interpretation above shows these Exodus verses can’t be cited to teach the universe was originally created in one day (or two days, Day 1 and Day 4) of creation week several thousand years ago.
+The corrected meaning shown for “e.artz” as the land in the Exodus verses bypasses the above objections.
+So they can’t be quoted to teach the celestial heavens were originally created suddenly in one day (Day 1 or Day 4?) of creation week several thousand years ago.

 What scriptural evidence supports when the “beginning” was?